BadByteGames/DragonHunt/README.md

 ## Building

 To build the project simply generate it with CMake.
-A stable internet connection is required for hunter to fetch the required packages.
-Also, the directory must not have any spaces leading up to it in order for hunter to properly work.
 Please report an bugs in issues.

 ## Contributing